stimulsoft/Samples-NET-6.0-WPF-CSharp/README.md

 * Localization of the User Interface
 * Runtime Report Creation
 * Show Report in the Viewer
+* Using Business Objects
+* Using Linq in Reports
 * Using Report Variables

 They are all combined in a Visual Studio solution (.sln-file).